-Illustrations for child-centred planning and assessment
+Illustrations for child-centred planning

-'Very good' child-centred planning and assessment
+'Very good' child-centred planning

-Children are at the centre of all planning for play and learning.
-We are skilled in recognising the different stages in children's play and learning.
-We use observations of individual children's patterns of play to plan, support, challenge and extend their learning.
-This enables children to make progress at their own pace.
+Children are at the centre of all planning.
+We are skilled in recognising and responding to the different interests of children, as well as their stages in play and learning.
+We use observations of individual children's patterns of play to plan, support, challenge and extend children's development.

-Children are highly motivated and fully engaged by the range of rich, challenging play and learning opportunities, offered through a balance of intentional and spontaneous planning.
-Experiences reflect children's ideas, aspirations, curiosities and meaningful next steps in their learning.
+Children are highly motivated and fully engaged by the range of rich, challenging play opportunities, offered through a balance of intentional and spontaneous planning.
+Experiences reflect children's ideas, aspirations, curiosities and meaningful next steps in their development.

-Careful observations and effective assessments recognise and promote children's progress and achievements.
+Careful observations of play recognise and promote children's interests, helping them to progress and achieve.
 Any additional supports are identified, planned for and implemented.
-Our highly responsive approach ensures children are developing a broad range of knowledge, understanding and skills for life and learning.
+Our highly responsive approach ensures children are developing a broad range of skills for life and learning.

-We work together with children, families and partners to inform experiences and to support children to enjoy their successes and share their achievements in play and learning.
+We work together with children, families and partners to support children to enjoy their successes and share their achievements.

-'Weak' child-centred planning and assessment
+'Weak' child-centred planning

-Opportunities to observe and assess children in their everyday play are missed, leading to gaps in understanding around their interests and overall development.
+Opportunities to observe and extend children's play are missed, leading to gaps in understanding around their interests and overall development.
 We either do not have, or do not use, information needed to effectively respond and plan to meet children's individual needs and interests, including additional supports where required.
 As a result, some children are not experiencing appropriate opportunities to support and consolidate their own learning through play and are not sufficiently challenged at an appropriate level.

-There are limited or inconsistent approaches in place to evaluate children's progress and achievements, or to use this information to plan for next steps in learning.
+There are limited or inconsistent approaches in place to evaluate children's progress and achievements.
 Information gathered is not individualised or used effectively to plan the spaces, experiences and interactions each child needs to thrive.
+We do not reflect together to respond to individual children's interests or their stages of play and development.
+This results in a lack of meaningful, progressive planning over time.

-Observations are irregular and do not link to individual children's interests or their stages of play and learning.
-This results in a lack of understanding of progress over time.
-Families are not involved or given high-quality information on their children's learning, which results in a lack of consistency and continuity.
+Families are not involved or given high quality information on their children's experiences, which results in a lack of consistency and continuity for children.

-Challenge questions for play and learning
+Challenge questions for play, learning and development

-- How well do we support and encourage children's natural curiosity, creativity and problem solving? - What approaches are we using to promote children's developing skills over a broad range of areas, such as emotional and social development, emergent language skills, literacy and numeracy? - How can children be supported to have confidence in leading their own learning? - How do we ensure we keep up to date with relevant theory and demonstrate how our understanding of child development supports high-quality play and learning experiences? - How do we ensure our approach to children's needs recognises the independent thoughts and feelings of children as individuals? - How do we approach support for children to develop their thinking and problem-solving skills? - How well do we support staff in undertaking their role in planning for and evaluating children's progress? - How effective are our processes to evaluate children's development, progress and achievements?
-How well does this information gathered about children's progress inform our planning and reporting to parents/others? - How do we maximise opportunities for children to be challenged, creative and engaged in their play and learning?
+- How well do we support and encourage children's natural curiosity, creativity and problem solving in our service? - What approaches are we using to promote children's developing skills over a broad range of areas, such as emotional, social, and physical development? - How can children be supported to have confidence in leading their own play? - How do we ensure we keep up to date with relevant theory, and demonstrate how our understanding of child development supports high-quality experiences? - How do we ensure our approach to children's needs recognises the independent thoughts and feelings of children as individuals? - How does our service approach support for children to develop their thinking and problem-solving skills? - How well do we support staff in undertaking their role in planning for and evaluating children's progress? - How effective are our processes to evaluate children's development and achievements? - How well does this information gathered about children's progress inform our planning? - How do we maximise opportunities for children to be challenged, creative and engaged in their play and experiences?